karlh001/archiveguard/README.md

 > sudo cp ag /usr/bin/ag

-Alternatrively, you can run directly from directory
+Alternatively, if you want to run directly from directory:

 > ./ag